NASA-AMMOS/3DTilesRendererJS/README.md

 ## Custom Material

-Setting up a 3D Tileset using a custom material.
+Setting up a 3D Tile Set using a custom material.

 ```js
 const tilesRenderer = new TilesRenderer( './path/to/tileset.json' );